This post may contain affiliate links. Please see my disclosure policy for details.

-Traditional Finnish folk songs fill the air, the waitresses are dolled up in traditional attire and the restaurant is head to toe Finland!
+Traditional Finnish folk songs fill the air, the waitresses are dolled up in traditional attire and the restaurant is head-to-toe Finland!
 Finnish tablecloths, furniture, classic posters the works.

 They do have a classic set menu which is typically Finnish.
 You’ll start off with a ‘taste of Finland’ platter which had reindeer sausage, bear salami, caviare, traditional Karelian pastries or Karjalanpiirakat, Leipäjuusto (more cheese) and lingonberries!
 It was mouthwateringly delicious.

-Then, I had a topside of reindeer with mash potatoes, root vegetables with cranberry sauce and a sweet ending of Sisu ice cream, with traditional liquorice flavours and crumble.
+Then, I had a topside of reindeer with mashed potatoes, root vegetables with cranberry sauce and a sweet ending of Sisu ice cream, with traditional liquorice flavours and crumble.
 All washed down with a Finnish Longkero drink!

 It was probably one of the best meals I had in Helsinki with a cracking view.
 I would definitely suggest late evening time when the cathedral will be lit up.
 I went earlier on and it was full of tourists and coaches.

 I absolutely love sky bars in any city as it’s always better to drink cocktails with a view.
 Ateljee Bar is located on top of Sokos Hotel Torni and provides birds-eye panoramic views.

 From here, you can see the Helsinki Cathedral, Helsinki harbour, The Uspenski cathedral, and even Suomenlinna island!
 I loved watching the sunset from here and the city lighting up.